-In accordance with the Supporting Pupils with Medical Conditions Policy, written records will be kept of all medicines administered to pupils.
+In accordance with the Medical Policy, written records will be kept of all medicines administered to pupils.

 Proper record keeping protects both staff and pupils and provides evidence that agreed procedures have been followed.

 All records will be maintained in line with the Records Management Policy.